Papaalfa/Getting-and-Cleaning-Data-Course-Project/README.md

    1. For tasks 1 to 4 - resultSet
    2. For task 5       - averageSet

-At the very end the script writea the averageSet to an averageSet.txt file.
+At the very end the script writes the averageSet to an averageSet.txt file.